 While blueberries would never be my first berry pick, I am always happy to eat them if they are there.
 Blueberries are an American institution, though, so I completely understand that I need to make stuff with blueberries in.
 My current blueberry-itis started with Vanilla Blueberry Pancakes.
 Actually, that’s not quite true.
 It started when Fred Meyers had fresh blueberries on sale for $1.88.
 To give you context, they normally sell – in Seattle anyway – for $3.99; so it was a given that I was taking some of those squidgy blue berries home to my kitchen.
 Right away.

 I started with Vanilla Blueberry Pancakes.
 “Not a day too soon!”
 I heard many of you cry.
 Then I whipped up some Blueberry Cheesecake Ice Cream, which went down an absolute storm at the first LCHF / KETO Ice Cream Taste Test I conducted at the office.
-Then I had a desperate plea on the Life in the Sane Lane Facebook page from Deb saying that she had just bypassed the most amazing looking Blueberry Scone at Starbucks, and that I needed to make a sane version.
+Then I had a desperate plea on The Keto Kitchen Facebook Group from Deb saying that she had just bypassed the most amazing looking Blueberry Scone at Starbucks, and that I needed to make a keto version.
 PLEASE!!
 So when I peered in my ‘fridge and saw blueberries left over from the ice cream and pancake adventures, I knew exactly what to do with them.
 Blueberry Scones with a twist – because I was still high from Blueberry Cheesecake Ice Cream success.
 I give you Blueberry Cheesecake Scones.

 I am not sure what else I really need to say here.
 These Blueberry Cheesecake Scones are stinkin’ awesome, and you should hurry off to your kitchen right now and make a batch.
 And that’s coming from a non-blueberry lover.